Students are admitted to law school from almost every academic discipline.

 The American Bar Association does not recommend any one undergraduate major or group of courses to prepare for a legal education.
 Pursue an area of study that interests and challenges you, while taking advantage of opportunities to develop your research and writing skills.
 Taking a broad range of difficult courses from demanding instructors is excellent preparation for legal education.

-If you're interested in Pre-Law advising, mentoring, and activities please register with the link above.
-If you any questions about SUNY-Buffalo State's Pre-Law programming, please do not hesistate to contact us at the eMail address provided below.
+If you're interested in Pre-Law advising, mentoring, and activities or have any questions about SUNY Buffalo State's Pre-Law programming, please do not hesitate to contact us at the email address provided below.
 Thank you.

 Pre-Law Program Coordinator